 Reverend Larry Taylor (1931 - 2012)

-The bulk of this digital conversion work was done for the Trust by volunteer Jack Terrence Andrews.
+The bulk of this digital conversion work was done for the Trust by American volunteer Jack Terrence Andrews.

 The work continues today with the current website, as many of those original recordings are enhanced, transcribed by hand and previously unpublished recordings are digitised and added to the archive.